jhonnyLeandro/zshconf/README.md

 # install wsl
-If you are using a pc with windows please install wsl
+If you are using a pc with windows please install wsl, run cmd or powershell as administrator

 `wsl --install`